roura356a/csk/intl.en-US/solution/Blockchain solution/Environment preparations.md

 ## Create a Kubernetes cluster {#section_lh2_355_vdb .section}

 The blockchain solution deployment is based on a Kubernetes cluster built by ECS.
-For how to create a Kubernetes cluster, see [../../../../dita-oss-bucket/SP\_235/DNCS011878073/EN-US\_TP\_6880.md\#](../../../../intl.en-US/User Guide/Kubernetes cluster/Clusters/Create a cluster.md#) .
+For how to create a Kubernetes cluster, see [Create a Kubernetes cluster](../../../../intl.en-US/User Guide/Kubernetes cluster/集群管理/Create a Kubernetes cluster.md#).
 When creating a Kubernetes cluster, you must complete the following key configurations to make sure the blockchain solution can be deployed successfully.

 -   Region: The Kubernetes cluster and the NAS file system must be in the same region.
 Make sure the selected region supports both the Kubernetes cluster and the NAS file system \(intersection of both\).
 For the list of regions that support the NAS file system, see **Products** \> **Storage & CDN** \> **NAS** \> **File System List**.
 -   Network type: Select Virtual Private Cloud \(VPC\).